Looking to fund your next big idea or cause? Here’s a quick rundown of the 7 best crowdfunding platforms:

 2. Flexible Funding: Keep what you raise, even if you miss the mark.

-This flexibility can be a game-changer.
-Just look at "Super Troopers 2" - they raked in $4.6 million on Indiegogo.
+That flexibility matters.
+Just look at “Super Troopers 2” – they raked in $4.6 million on Indiegogo.

 Global Reach and Diverse Projects